 Allowed Individual Recreational Uses: When a License or Permit is Not Required

 There are a number of recreational activities by individuals that do not require an SUP or License.
 Please refer to Appendix A of the Uses of State Lands policy for a list and an explanation of those activities.

-If you have any questions about whether or not a permit is needed for an activity you are planning on ANR lands, you may contact the District Office in your region of the state.
+If you have any questions about whether or not a permit is needed for an activity you are planning on ANR lands, you may contact the Forestry District or Parks Regional Office in your region of the state.